piclas-framework/piclas/docs/documentation/userguide/features-and-models/BC-particle-solver.md

 |    LH     | Langmuir-Hinshelwood reaction: Arrhenius based chemistry        |
 |    LHD    | Langmuir-Hisnhelwood reaction with instantaneous desorption     |

-For the treatment of multiple possible reaction paths of the same species, a possible bias in the reaction rate is avoided by a randomized treatment.
+For the treatment of multiple reaction paths of the same species, a possible bias in the reaction rate is avoided by a randomized treatment.
 Bulk species can participate in the reaction.
 In this case, the bulk species is defined by `Surface-Species` and the corresponding species index.
 All reaction types allow for the definition of a reaction enthalpy.
 In addition, this value can be linearly increased (negative factor) or decreased (positive factor) by a scaling factor for the heat of reaction.
 Both values are given in [K].

     Surface-Reaction1-ReactHeat      = 17101.4
     Surface-Reaction1-HeatScaling    = 1202.9

 Depending on the reaction type, different additional parameters have to be defined.
 More details on the specific cases are given in the following subsections.
 An example input file for CO and O2 on a palladium surface can be found in the regression tests `regressioncheck/WEK_DSMC/ChannelFlow_SurfChem_AdsorpDesorp_CO_O2`.

 ### Adsorption

-For the modelling of adsorption of a gas particle on the surface, two models are available: the simple Langmuir model, with a linear dependence of the adsorption probability on the surface coverage, and the precursor-based Kisliuk model:
+For the modelling of the adsorption of a gas particle on the surface, two models are available: the simple Langmuir model, with a linear dependence of the adsorption probability on the surface coverage, and the precursor-based Kisliuk model:

-$$S = S_0 (1 + K(1/{\theta^{\alpha} - 1))^{-1}$$
+$$ S = S_0 (1 + K (1/\theta^{\alpha} - 1))^{-1}$$

-where $S_0$ is the binding coefficient for a clean surface, $\alpha$ is the dissociation constant (2 for dissociative adsorption) and $K$ is the equilibrium constant between adsorption and desorption from the precursor state.
+here $S_0$ is the binding coefficient for a clean surface, $\alpha$ is the dissociation constant (2 for dissociative adsorption) and $K$ is the equilibrium constant between adsorption and desorption from the precursor state.
 For $K = 1$, the model simplifies to the Langmuir case.
 The parameters can be defined in PICLas as follows:

     Surface-Reaction1-StickingCoefficient  = 0.2
     Surface-Reaction1-DissOrder            = 1
     Surface-Reaction1-EqConstant           = 0.6

 A special case of adsorption is the dissociative adsorption (`Surface-ReactionX-DissociativeAdsorption = true`), where only half of the molecule binds to the surface, while the other half remains in the gas phase.
-The adsorbate half (`Surface-ReactionX-AdsorptionProduct`) and the gas phase product (`Surface-ReactionX-GasPhaseProduct`) are specified by their respective species indices.
+The adsorbate half `Surface-ReactionX-AdsorptionProduct` and the gas phase product `Surface-ReactionX-GasPhaseProduct` are specified by their respective species indices.
 The adsorption probability is calculated analogously to the general case.

 Lateral interactions between multiple adsorbate species, which can disfavor further adsorption can be taken into account by the command `Surface-ReactionX-Inhibition` and the species index of the inhibiting species.

 ### Desorption

 The desorption of an adsorbate particle into the gas phase is modelled by the Polanyi-Wigner equation.

-$$k(T) = A T^b \theta^{\alpha} e^{-E_\mathrm{a}/T}$$
+$$k(T) = A T^b \theta^{\alpha}_{A} e^{-E_\mathrm{a}/T}$$

 where $A$ is the prefactor ([1/s, m$^2$/s] depending on the dissociation constant), $\alpha$ the dissociation constant and $E_\mathrm{a}$ the activation energy [K].
 These parameters can be defined in PICLas as follows:

-   Surface-Reaction[$]-Prefactor
-   Surface-Reaction[$]-Energy
+    Surface-ReactionX-Prefactor
+    Surface-ReactionX-Energy

 ### Catalytic Reaction

-The Eley-Rideal and the Langmuir-Hinshelwood reaction types use Arrhenius-type reaction rates along with the coverage of the adsorbate reactants $\theta$, to reproduce of the catalytic reaction.
+The Eley-Rideal and the Langmuir-Hinshelwood reaction use Arrhenius-type reaction rates along with the coverage of all surface-bound reactants $\theta_{AB}$, to reproduce of the catalytic reaction.

-$$k(T) = A T^b \theta e^{-E_\mathrm{a}/T}$$
+$$k(T) = A T^b \theta_{AB} e^{-E_\mathrm{a}/T}$$

 The Arrhenius prefactor ([m$^3$/s] for the Eley-Rideal reaction and [m$^2$/s]  for the Langmuir-Hinshelwood case) and the activation energy are read in analogously to the desorption case.
-For the reactions, an energy accommodation coefficient (`Surface-ReactionX-EnergyAccommodation`) with values between 0 and 1 can be specified, which defines the amount of the reaction energy that is transferred to the surface.
+For the reactions, an energy accommodation coefficient `Surface-ReactionX-EnergyAccommodation` with values between 0 and 1 can be specified, which defines the amount of the reaction energy that is transferred to the surface.

+In the general Langmuir-Hinshelwood case with the reaction type `LH`, the product species stays adsorbed on the surface, until a desorption takes place in a later step.
+For reactions in combination with very high desorption rates, the reaction type `LHD` is more fitting.
+The product species are inserted directly into the gas phase without an intermediate desorption step.

+Example inputs for both catalytic reactions can be found in the regression tests: `regressioncheck/NIG_Reservoir/CAT_RATES_ER` and `regressioncheck/NIG_Reservoir/CAT_RATES_LH`.

 ### Diffusion